Give us a call now for an immediate match with a local pro.

 When looking for an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 The state of Nebraska doesn't have any specific licensing requirements for HVAC contractors.
 However, all contractors in the state are required to register with the Nebraska Department of Labor, and any companies with employees must have workers' compensation insurance.
 Your city or municipality might have additional requirements, so make sure that you check with your local government before signing a contract.
 Also check a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with positive feedback and stories of satisfied customers.

-Get a written quote before HVAC work starts.
-A full quote includes both materials and labor costs.
+Get a written proposal before HVAC work starts.
+A comprehensive quote includes both labor and material costs.
 Make sure you understand and accept all terms before signing the contract.

-Generally, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally gets the most use.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-For a house over 1,000 square feet, central air will be more effective for cooling than window units.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).